plebbit/plebbit-js/README.md

   content: string,
   timestamp: number,
   previousPostCid: string, // each post is a linked list
-  commentsIpnsName: string,
-  nestedCommentsHelper: ?, // something to help fetch nested comments faster, like an index
+  postIpnsName: string, // each post needs its own IPNS record for its mutable data like edits, vote counts, comments
   signature: string, // sign immutable fields like author, title, content, timestamp to prevent tampering }
-Comments (IPNS record): {
+PostIPNS (IPNS record): {
   latestCommentCid: string, // the most recent comment in the linked list of posts
-  preloadedComments: Comment[] // preloaded content greatly improves loading speed, it saves scrolling the entire linked list, should include preloaded nested comments
+  preloadedComments: Comment[] // preloaded content greatly improves loading speed, it saves scrolling the entire linked list, should include preloaded nested comments and vote counts
-  nestedCommentsHelper: ? // something to help fetch nested comments faster, like an index }
+  upvoteCount: number,
+  downvoteCount: number
+}
-Comment (IPFS file): {
+Comment extends Post (IPFS file): {
-  parentPostOrCommentCid: string,
-  author: Author,
-  timestamp: number,
-  content: string,
-  previousCommentCid: string, // each comment is a linked list,
+  parentPostOrCommentCid: string // comment is same as a post but has a parent }
-  commentsIpnsName: string, // each comment can have infinitely nested comments
-  signature: string, // sign immutable fields like author, title, content, timestamp to prevent tampering }
 Vote {
   postOrCommentCid: string,